 Ryan Pineda, an entrepreneur and former baseball player, developed Lunar eCom, an ecommerce-based training program that helps individuals generate a passive income stream.
 Lunar eCom primarily focuses on dropshipping with Walmart and provides comprehensive guidance on the same.

 Ryan originally went into the real estate industry before getting started in eCommerce.

-Since then, he has purchased hundreds of properties and developed several businesses on the back of his success.
+He has purchased hundreds of properties and developed several businesses on the back of his success and entrepreneurial spirit.